 - Reports are delivered within 24 hours of uploading the correct raw data file.

-This report is not meant to be diagnostic in nature and any recommendations that are mentioned should be carried out only after consultation with a qualified genetic counsellor or medical practitioner.
+This report is not diagnostic in nature.
+You can follow the recommendations in the reports after consultation with a qualified genetic counsellor or medical practitioner.